craftcms/docs/docs/3.x/config/config-settings.md

 :   [GeneralConfig::$defaultCpLanguage](craft3:craft\config\GeneralConfig::$defaultCpLanguage)

-The default language the control panel should use for users who haven’t set a preferred language yet, as well as for console requests.
+The default language the control panel should use for users who haven’t set a preferred language yet.